hpwn/gnasty-chat/README.md

   `gnasty_ws_clients`, `gnasty_sse_clients`, `gnasty_messages_sent_total`,
   `gnasty_broadcast_drops_total`, and `gnasty_db_write_errors_total`.
 - **pprof:** enable `-http-pprof` to serve `/debug/pprof/*` for live profiling.
+- **Manual Twitch reloads:** `POST /admin/twitch/reload` forces the IRC client to reread the token file immediately.
+Use this in deployment hooks after rotating credentials when you cannot wait for the built-in file watcher (~10s poll) to detect the change.

 These counters are useful while hammer-testing with `hey`, validating filters with `curl`, and monitoring production deployments.